lgbouma/goumlab/content/blog/learning/postQualMonteCarloInteg.md

 	I = 2*count/N
 	print(I)

 The one issue, as you might expect, is that this method isn't very accurate.
-It turns out that it scales the inverse square root of the number of points you throw at the function.
+It turns out that it scales in accuracy as the inverse square root of the number of points you throw at the function.
+But in cases where other standard methods fail, this is pretty nice.

+To-do for building the website:

+1. Figure out LaTeX compatibility.
+2. Figure out a better figure embed method.
+3. Add comments!